Application and Admission

-We aim at offering the program to a wide range of students.
-Applicants should have a strong background in computer science or a related field since programming and mathematical knowledge is assumed.
-Moreover, applicants need to have a very good comand over the English language in order to follow the lectures and exams.
-Therefore, you have to fulfil the following formal requirements in order to apply for the Master in Intelligent Adaptive Systems at University Hamburg.
+Despite offering the program to a wide range of students, applicants should have a strong background in computer science or a related field since programming and mathematical knowledge is assumed.
+Moreover, applicants need to have very good command over the English language in order to follow lectures and exams.

-Once a year, you have the possiblity to apply for the Master of Science Intelligent Adaptive Systems at Universität Hamburg, Germany.
+Once a year, you have the possibility to apply for the Master of Science Intelligent Adaptive Systems at Universität Hamburg, Germany.
 The application period for the winter semester each year starts February 15 and ends March 31.
+The Universität Hamburg notifies about formal rejection/acceptance/waiting list in mid-May in your STiNE account.
 There is no summer semester intake or late intake.

 - Cambridge >= CAE or CPE